wso2/demo-open-banking.github.io/sandbox-guide-uk.md

        <img src="/img/tryOutDomesticPayments.png" width="800">

-    - Modify the request payload - This payload is similar to the payload of the create payment consent request.
-Therefore, update the sample payload available [here](/attachments/payload-domestic-payment.json){:target="_blank"} by adding the ConsentId of the authorised payment consent resource.
-Refer to the sample request body in the API Console > Try It Out to see a sample request payload.
+    - Replace the request payload with the sample payload available [here](/attachments/payload-domestic-payment.json){:target="_blank"}.
+    Update the value of **ConsentId** with the payment consent generated in [STEP 3](#step-3-authentication).
     - Every request will be processed only once per **x-idempotency-key**.
 This needs to be a unique value.
     - Set the **x-fapi-financial-id** value to **open-bank**.
     - The **x-jws-signature** is the JWS signature of the request payload generated in **Generate JWS signature**.

-5. Click **Execute** to create a Domestic Payment resource.
-If the creation is successful, the response will contain a unique ID for the resource known as DomesticPaymentId.
+7. Click **Execute** to create a Domestic Payment resource.
+If the creation is successful, the response will contain a unique ID for the payment resource.